keita-sa/classification-of-cancer-dataset/README.md

 ## References
-"Machine-Learning by Python; An introduction to classification with scikit-learn", Toru Tamaki (2020), Udemy.
+Tamaki Toru.
+2020. _Machine-Learning by Python; An introduction to classification with scikit-learn_.
+Udemy.